vincent19974/python-send-email/README.md

 Troubleshooting Guide if error occurs:

-Checking allow low secure apps in Google settings Trying the unlock captcha link: https://accounts.google.com/DisplayUnlockCaptcha Singing in and out of Google account manually (verifying with phone number) Changing the account password
+1.Checking allow low secure apps in Google settings 2.Trying the unlock captcha link: https://accounts.google.com/DisplayUnlockCaptcha 3.Singing in and out of Google account manually (verifying with phone number) 4.Changing the account password
-Enabling and disabling 2FA
+5.Enabling and disabling 2FA
-Countless other things...
+6.Countless other things...